Application performance monitoring allows you to have an accurate view of what's going on with your application as a whole...

 A risk that you evaluate as highly unlikely on ‘day one can become quite probable over time.

 It is recommended that you go through the list of risks regularly and make sure their impact on the project and their probability of happening are up-to-date.

-In the end, risk management is only as good as your dedication to continuously analyze events and their impact on your software project.
+In the end, risk management is only as good as your dedication to analyzing events and their impact on your software project continuously.

 #5.
 Create a knowledge base of crises that have taken place in the past